 The Frinton Residents Association is a non-profit and non-political organisation representing the views and interests of Frinton residents.

-- To acquire funds to achieve the aforementioned objectives.
+- Acquire funds to achieve these objectives.

 - President, Chairman, Vice Chairman, Treasurer and Secretary.

 - The President, Treasurer and Secretary shall be elected annually at the Annual General Meeting.

 - The Chairman and Vice-Chairman shall be elected by and from among the members of the Committee.

 - An Officer may receive temporary remuneration at the discretion of the Committee.

 - The Committee can appoint an elected Committee member to fill any Officer position that becomes vacant until such appointment can be ratified at the next meeting, if required.

 - The Management of the Association shall be by the Committee who shall have the authority to do all things necessary to carry out the objectives of the Association.